poseidonchan/TAPE/README.md

 related article ***Deep autoencoder for interpretable tissue-adaptive deconvolution and cell-type-specific gene analysis*** is available on [*bioRxiv*](https://doi.org/10.1101/2021.10.26.465846)

 ## Warning
-The data I uploaded to the tsinghua cloud has been removed since I left Tsinghua University😭.
+The data I uploaded to the tsinghua cloud has been removed since I left Tsinghua University.
 If you need these files, please contact me (poseidonchan@icloud.com).

-Currently, I am busy with moving to a new places.
-The version 1.0.3 is still not tested yet.
-If you want to reproduce the results in the manuscript, please find the notebooks in the Experiments folder and contact me (poseidonchan@icloud.com).

 ## Setup